 Even better is that this one is open for free tours on most Mondays and is a great way to learn about Wright's amazing work up-close (including why the design was originally meant for Baghdad and how it came to be in Arizona!)

 While I was unable to take photos inside due to a Broadway show being set up, suffice it to say the inside of this one is just as impressive as the outside, and really should be seen!

 Right next door is the ASU Art Museum, a free museum that is located in another beautifully designed building with a number of different kind of art installations to enjoy.
 Whether you stop in for a few minutes, or longer to a deep dive, it is great to have access to such art right in the heart of Tempe.

-Both The Gammage and ASU Art Museum are located on ASU's Campus just off of Mill Avenue and are a short walk away from the business district mentioned above.
+Both The ASU Gammage and ASU Art Museum are located on-campus just off of Mill Avenue and are a short walk away from the business district mentioned above.